 Zotero collects all of your research sources in a single, searchable 'Zotero Library'.
 You can organize all of your sources for different projects in separate folders and sub-folders.
 You can also attach PDFs, images, audio and video files, snapshots of web pages, and almost anything else to the sources that are saved.
 Zotero indexes the full-text content of your library, enabling you to find exactly what you're looking for with just a few keystrokes.

 Using the word processor plugins available for download on the Zotero site, you can connect your word processing tool (Microsoft Word, LibreOffice, and Google Docs) to Zotero allowing you to insert citations (end notes, footnotes, in-line citations, etc) and properly formatted bibliographies directly in your research paper.
 Zotero includes more than 9,000 citation styles - and, if the one you want is not among them, you can add it as a custom citation style.

 Collaborate with others when working

 Zotero allows you to create research groups when working with others on a research project.
 Each group shares a research library of imported sources - including attached files, bibliographic data, notes, tags, and discussion threads.
 Zotero groups can include as many members as you need, there is no limit on numbers.
 Groups can also be private or public, open or closed.
 You control access to the group.
 For example, you and a couple classmates might initially work on a research project in private.
 Then, you might choose to share your research notes and source library with the instructor of your course.
 You have control.

 That's really all it takes to learn what you need to know to be proficient with using Zotero!

-Use the Research Consultation form to set up a time to learn, or simply stop by the Service Desk in the Library to speak with the Librarian.
+Use the Meet with a Librarian form to set up a time to learn, or simply stop by the Service Desk in the Library to speak with the Librarian.